EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

 Salată de boeuf literally means “beef salad” and refers to the Romanian equivalent of olivye salad, more commonly known as Russian salad.
 It’s a type of potato salad that was invented and popularized by Chef Lucien Olivier, a Russian chef of Belgian and French descent who offered the salad at his Hermitage restaurant in Moscow in the 1860s.

-As its name suggests, salată de boeuf was traditionally made with beef but these days, it can be made with any available proteins like chicken, turkey, or ham.
+As its name suggests, salată de boeuf was traditionally made with beef but these days, it can be made with other proteins like chicken, turkey, and occasionally pork.
 They’re mixed with finely diced potatoes, root vegetables, and murături (Romanian pickled vegetables) before being smothered in mayonnaise and garnished with bits of vegetables and hard-boiled eggs.
 In some parts of Romania, sweet mustard may be mixed in as well.

 Like sarmale (stuffed cabbage rolls), salată de boeuf is typically a holiday dish in Romania.
 It’s often prepared to celebrate the Christmas, New Year, and Easter seasons.